Skip to main content

 Administering a compromised peptide transforms a targeted therapeutic signal into a system-wide biological alarm.

 Understanding these risks requires moving beyond the simple idea of “impurities” and looking at the specific biological mechanisms they trigger.
-Your is exquisitely tuned to identify and neutralize foreign invaders.
+Your immune system is exquisitely tuned to identify and neutralize foreign invaders.
 While the intended peptide is designed to be recognized as “self” or a close analogue, the various process-related impurities ∞ deletion sequences, insertion sequences, and chemically modified fragments ∞ are often perceived as foreign.

 This recognition can set off an immune cascade with significant consequences.
 Likewise, the presence of bacterial remnants, a hallmark of non-sterile manufacturing, presents an acute and severe danger.